brian926/RubyProject/README.md

 Bubble sort is a simple sorting algorithm that sorts an array from smallest to largest.
 Due to how simple it is, it runs at O(n^2).
 The bubble_sort_by method sorts an array of strings by their length, from smallest to largest.

 Enum creates a enumerable module which rebuilds some common methods that are often used in Ruby.

+Fibonacci numbers are numbers that follow the Fibonacci sequence, every number after the first two is the sum of the two preceding ones.
+One method produces that many members of the fibonacci sequence thorugh iteration while the other does the same recursively.